What we do

 We have meetings with politicians and other decision-makers to discuss current issues and challenges.
 These are often based on our reports and suggestions.

 One of our value words is Transparency.
-Therefore, we invite members to comment on upcoming reports, members are welcome to board meetings and the agenda for our board meetings are available to members.
-Members can also submit comments on the topics that the board will be discussing.
+Some examples of how we work with this are that we invite members to get involved in reports and open up all board meeting agendas for all the members.
+Members can of course also submit comments on the topics that the board will be discussing.